 Priorities

-Why i'm Serving
+Why i'm Running for Mayor

+The median age in Philomath is 32 years old.
+Our current city government does not reflect that.
 I'm a young person in the start of my career, currently renting in Philomath - I know how difficult our housing situation is, and how much the cost of living can squeeze our residents.
+I believe my experience and my values position me well to listen to this community and respond effectively to your needs.

 I love Philomath and I want to make it the best little town it can be for every single member of our community.